TrentBrick/RewardConditionedUDRL/README.md

 Average of 5 seeds.
 The X-axes are comparable here.
 Performance either seems to match that of the figure RCP-A (seeds 27 and 28) or does much worse.

-I am hoping by open-sourcing this codebase, the RL community will be able to improve upon it and collectively succeed in replicating these papers.
-Right now, if I had to guess, the problem is either a fundamental bug I have completely missed, or more likely some small but crucial implementation detail like a form of normalization or a certain hyperparameter setting eg the Beta value used in RCP.
+I am hoping by open-sourcing this codebase, the RL community will be able to improve upon it and collectively succeed in replicating RCP-A. Right now, if I had to guess, the problem is either a fundamental bug I have completely missed, or more likely some small but crucial implementation detail like a form of normalization or a certain hyperparameter setting eg the Beta value used in RCP.
-In [Training Agents using Upside-Down Reinforcement Learning](https://arxiv.org/abs/1912.02877) a list of hyperparameters tried is given but the best hyperparameters found never are!!!
-I used Ray Tune to search over all of the same hyperparameters but the results were too seed dependent to infer which hyperparameters were superior.
-In [Reward Conditioned Policies](https://arxiv.org/pdf/1912.13465.pdf) none of the implementation details searched over or used are provided.

 ## Other Implementations: